 What are the different types of rainbows?

-the light coming out the back of the raindrop does not create a rainbow between the observer and the sun because the spectra emitted from the back of the raindrop do not have a maximum of intensity as the other visible rainbows, and the colours blend together rather than forming a rainbow.
+The light coming out the back of the raindrop does not create a rainbow between the observer and the sun because the spectra emitted from the back of the raindrop do not have a maximum of intensity as the other visible rainbows, and the colours blend together rather than forming a rainbow.

 The most familiar type of rainbow is produced when the sunlight strikes the raindrops in front of a viewer at a precise angle (42 degrees), and the rainbows can also be viewed around the fog, the sea spray, or the waterfalls.

-When the sunlight hits a rain droplet, some of the light is reflected, The electromagnetic spectrum is made of light with many different wavelengths which is reflected at a different angle, the spectrum is separated producing a rainbow, and the colors of the rainbow are red, orange, yellow, green, blue, indigo, and violet.
+When the sunlight hits a rain droplet, some of the light is reflected, The electromagnetic spectrum is made of light with many different wavelengths which are reflected at a different angle, the spectrum is separated producing a rainbow, and the colors of the rainbow are red, orange, yellow, green, blue, indigo, and violet.

 Types of rainbow

 The supernumerary rainbows are known as the stacker rainbows, The alternating faint rainbows are caused by interference between rays of light following slightly different paths with slightly varying lengths within the raindrops, The Interference is responsible for the lighter hues and narrower bands of supernumeraries.

 The fog bows or the white rainbows are not formed by the rain but due to the fog, they are formed by much smaller cloud and fog droplets that diffract the light, They are almost white with faint reds on the outside and blues inside.

 Lunar Rainbows are not formed by the sunlight but due to the moonlight, they are formed when the moon emits the white light that the raindrops can refract and reflect into the atmosphere.

 The lunar rainbows are also called the moonbows, they appear on the lunar month when the moon is nearly full, they are formed as a white arc or a white faint bow on the outer rim of the moon, the moonlight is much fainter than the sunlight so the lunar rainbows are not bright.

-The Red Rainbows or Monochrome rainbow occur at the sunset or the sunrise , when the light travels far distance to reach the water drops, where the shorter wavelengths like blue and green have been scattered, and only the red light (that has long wavelength) emerges from the rain drop forming the red arcs of light, So it is visible in this rainbow.
+The Red Rainbows or Monochrome rainbow occur at the sunset or the sunrise when the light travels far distance to reach the water drops, where the shorter wavelengths like blue and green have been scattered, and only the red light (that has long wavelength) emerges from the raindrop forming the red arcs of light, So it is visible in this rainbow.

-You can see Mist bows in your garden hose, Surf Bows occurs at the beach, The tertiary rainbows appear to a viewer facing the sun, They are the third order rainbows, the third reflection of light, and their spectrum is the same as the primary rainbow.
+You can see Mist bows in your garden hose, Surf Bows occurs at the beach, The tertiary rainbows appear to a viewer facing the sun, They are the third-order rainbows, the third reflection of light, and their spectrum is the same as the primary rainbow.

-The quaternary rainbows are the fourth order rainbows, They also appear to the viewers facing the sun, And they are even fainter and broader than the tertiary rainbows.
+The quaternary rainbows are the fourth-order rainbows, They also appear to the viewers facing the sun, And they are even fainter and broader than the tertiary rainbows.